bcgov/devops-platform-workshops/101-lab/content/08_persistent_storage.md

 ### Fixing it
 __Objective__: Fix corrupted MongoDB storage by using the correct storage class for MongoDB.

-After using the `RWX` PVC with rolling deployment, you got to a point where your mongodb is now corrupted.
+After using the `RWX` PVC with the 'rolling' deployment strategy, we ended up with two pods running.
+Then, switching after switching to 'recreate' strategy, we still had two pods running and you got to a point where your mongodb is corrupted.
 That happens because MongoDB does NOT support multiple processes/pods reading/writing to the same location/mount (`/var/lib/mongodb/data`) of single/shared PVC.

 To fix that we will need to replace the `RWX` PVC with a `RWO` to match our 'recreate' deployment strategy.
   - Scale down `rocketchat-[username]` to 0 pods